-- 1. Install items in accordance with manufacturers' instructions. - 2.
+- A. General Installation Requirements: - 1.
+Install items in accordance with manufacturers' instructions. - 2.
 Check location of inlets and outlets and make necessary adjustments in position to conform to architectural features, symmetry, and lighting arrangement. - 3.
 Install diffusers to ductwork with air tight connections. - 4.
-Flexible ducts shall NOT be joined to flat-oval connections.
-Provide sheet metal oval-to-round transitions where required. - 5.
 Supply grille and register blades shall be aimed in the field to provide adequate air distribution in the space.
-All return grilles and registers blades shall be oriented to minimize sight distance beyond installed device.

-B. Volume Damper:

-1. Provide manual volume dampers on duct take-off to diffusers when there are multiple connections to a common duct.
+All return grilles and registers blades shall be oriented to minimize sight distance beyond installed device. - B. Volume Damper: - 1.
+Provide manual volume dampers on duct take-off to diffusers when there are multiple connections to a common duct.
 Locate volume dampers as far as possible from the air inlet or outlet.